 How to make limewater for soaking corn in accordance with traditional Native American cultures for improved digestibility and bioavailability of nutrients.

 Corn has a bad rap these days primarily due to the pervasive presence of high fructose corn syrup (HFCS) in the food supply.
-This frankenfood, generally made with GM corn and laced with mercury residue from processing (Environmental Health, January 2009), is in the majority of processed foods and drinks and is being blamed for all sorts of health woes including the obesity epidemic.
+This frankenfood is generally made with GMO corn and laced with mercury residue from processing.
+(1)

-The fact is that corn is a traditional food and when high quality, nonGMO corn is procured and prepared properly, can be both delicious and healthy!
+The truth is, however, that corn is a traditional food!
+When high quality, nonGMO corn is sourced and prepared properly using limewater, it can be both delicious and healthy!

 And, if you are a Southern gal like me, you like your corn – am I right?